Some random facts about walnuts in France, including their health benefits, when in season, recipe links and ideas of how best to use them.

 - Fresh or dried walnuts are particularly popular in high season in October and November.
 Fresh nuts need to be consumed quickly (store 2-3 days in the fridge) and dried walnuts can be kept at room temperature for 2-3 weeks.
 However, mouldy walnuts have to be discarded;

 - How to pick the best walnuts at the market: listen to them if you shake the shell around: if the nut moves inside it’s a sign it has dried out so avoid these.

 - Food Associations: Great with cheese, beetroot, broccoli/cauliflower, apple, pear, banana …

-- Tip: I like to toast dried walnuts (in the oven or dry fry in a frying pan) and store in an airtight jar.
+- Tip: I like to toast dried walnuts (in the oven or dry fry in a frying pan) to bring out their natural flavour and store in an airtight jar.

 Savoury: toss them on cheeseboards, particularly with roquefort cheese, on salads, gratins, quiches, mushroom tart, beetroot risotto, pasta dishes.
 Even on this cauliflower cream soup!